sleepymalc/pbb.wtf/content/research/TSP/index.md

     url: "https://arxiv.org/abs/2210.05906"
 ---

-# Travel the Same Path (TSP): A Novel TSP Solving Strategy

 ## Introduction

 The traveling salesman problem (TSP) can be described as follows: given a list of cities and the distances between each pair of cities, find the